marckhouzam/helm-completion2and3/README.md

 # Helm completion2and3 plugin

 This plugin allows shell completion to work for both Helm v2 and Helm v3 at the same time.
-It targets users that need to run both Helm versions while transition from v2 to v3.
+It targets users that need to run both Helm versions while transitioning from v2 to v3.

 ## Installation